hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/composer.network.start.md

 ---

-The `composer network start` utility is used to deploy a business network archive from local disk to blockchain network peers.
+The `composer network start` utility is used to deploy a business network archive from local disk to the {{site.data.conrefs.hlf_full}} endorsing peers.

-_Please Note_: You **must** first install the {{site.data.conrefs.composer_full}} runtime to the blockchain network peers by using the `composer runtime install` command.
+_Please Note_: You **must** first install the {{site.data.conrefs.composer_full}} runtime to the {{site.data.conrefs.hlf_full}} endorsing peers by using the `composer runtime install` command.
 The business network name specified in the `composer runtime install` command must be the same as the business network name specified in the `composer network start` command.

 ```
 composer network start -a <business-network-archive> -i <user-id> -s <user-id-secret>